perkycrow/perky/game/Readme.md

 Application (application/)
     |
 Game ──┬── GameLoop (update/render cycle)
-       ├── Stage (game phase)
-       │     ├── World (entity container)
+       ├── Stage (game phase, entity → visual mapping) │     └── World (entity container)
-       │     └── WorldView (entity → visual mapping)
        ├── RenderSystem (from render/)
        ├── TextureSystem (from render/textures/)
        └── AudioSystem (from audio/)
 ```

 Game wires all of this together.
-The loop ticks, the active stage updates its world, the world view syncs entity visuals, and the render system draws everything.
+The loop ticks, the active stage updates its world and syncs entity visuals, and the render system draws everything.
 Most of these systems delegate their methods to the Game instance, so you call `game.pause()`, `game.setStage()`, etc. directly.

 ---